A Post-Receive Git Hook For Octopress

 After that, we just have a few ownership details to solve.

-As you can see in the script above, git will write inside the directory /srv/www/WWWDIR
+As you can see in the script above, git will write inside the directory /srv/www/WWWDIR.

 We must manually create this directory, and allow git to write there.

-A solution is to add git to the group www-data
+A solution is to add git to the group www-data (which is the user Apache is running),

 so that they can both access it.